meisbokai/eagle-mpc/README.md

+# Notice
+This fork will be used for a educational module at the National University of Singapore (NUS).
+The goal of this fork is to:
+1. Attempt to rebuild the original setup, preferably in a docker image that can easily be executed on a separate machine
+2. Upgrade / re-implement the library while using the latest versions of dependencies.
+   - This is to utilize the newer functions of the upgraded libraries such as crocoddyl and pinocchio
+3. Implement the control algorithm on a physical drone and perform experiments
+   - The original paper only simulated the UAV.
+As such, the results may not be completely accurate.

 :warning: **Disclaimer** :warning:

 This is a work-in-progress library.
 As such, it only contains basic features.
 For any doubt, bug, problem or suggestion feel free to open an issue.